NHTSA Campaign Number: 17V532

 Summary

-Hyundai Motor Company (Hyundai
+Motor Company (Hyundai

 ) is recalling certain 2017 Ioniq Electric Vehicles.
 Manufacturing defects within the Electronic Power Control Unit (EPCU) may allow coolant to contact the unit’s circuit board.